 Creator: Clear Channel

-Clear Channel Communications is a radio broadcaster based in San Antonio, Texas, and one of the largest owners of radio stations in the US.
+Clear Channel Communications (now known as iHeartMedia) is a radio broadcaster based in San Antonio, Texas, and one of the largest owners of radio stations in the US.
 Clear Channel bought its first radio station in 1972, and would soon come to acquire six stations across Texas and Oklahoma.
-The deregulation of the radio industry in The Nineties note allowed Clear Channel to expand beyond its Texas/Oklahoma base and start developing a national portfolio of stations, buying up over seventy other radio companies as well as numerous radio stations.
+The deregulation of the radio industry in The '90s note allowed Clear Channel to expand beyond its Texas/Oklahoma base and start developing a national portfolio of stations, buying up over seventy other radio companies as well as numerous radio stations.
 In 1997, the company entered the billboard industry, and in 1998 they went international and started buying media companies in Britain, China and other countries.
 In 2005, Clear Channel's billboard and live entertainment divisions were split off into separate companies; the latter became known as Live Nation, and is now the largest concert promoter in America.
 All three companies remain under the effective control of the Mays family, who had been running Clear Channel from the start.Clear Channel's Premiere Radio Networks is the largest syndication service in the US.
 Talent broadcast by Premiere includes Rush Limbaugh and Jim Rome.
 Clear Channel also acts as Fox's radio wing (acting in the same role as Westwood One does for CBS), distributing both Fox News and Fox Sports's news and talk networks for them.Clear Channel is frequently blamed for the increasing homogenization of radio due to its use of standardized playlists and avoidance of independent or alternative performers.
 They have long been reluctant to promote local programming, instead using voice-tracking technology to staff stations in smaller markets with "cyber-jocks" who may never have even visited the cities they are "broadcasting from."
 News is often "hubbed" to come out of only a few select locations, with high dependence on wire services.
 For instance, news in cities of the Midwest could come solely from broadcasters in Cleveland and Chicago.
 Traffic may not come from a reporter, but a low-paid intern who is just reading off a local traffic website.
 Everything, including traffic and gossip segments, weather, the room, and microphone where the broadcast is coming from, is sponsored to absurd points.
 And station and network relationships (especially with ABC's radio network, which is no longer owned by ABC itself, but by competitor Cumulus) that have gone back to the 1920's have been broken for synergy, as CC pushes Fox News Radio above any other network for a news service.In addition, Clear Channel is notorious for its high volume of commercials as opposed to content (or the exact reverse, too much music and too few commercials, which alienates advertisers away from Clear Channel).
 For these reasons, Clear Channel is often held up as a symbol of bland corporate music in the Turn of the Millennium.
 Mention of Clear Channel online is an easy way to provoke an Internet Backdraft claiming that they are "killing music."
 Among the specific controversies that Clear Channel has faced:

 - After the 9/11 attacks, Clear Channel sent out a memo to all of its stations containing a list of songs that it deemed to be inappropriate for broadcast in a time of mourning, which many interpreted as a list of banned songs (although some stations ignored the memo without repercussions).
 Many of the songs on the list were apparently placed there because they contained words like "plane," "fly," "burning" and "falling" in the lyrics.
 The exact contents of the list quickly entered the book of Urban Legends due to the fact that many radio directors added their own songs to the list.
 Among the songs known to have been on Clear Channel's original list include Tom Petty's "Free Fallin'", Louis Armstrong's "What a Wonderful World", and the entire discography of Rage Against the Machine.